 You don’t want text overlay to get in the way of your visual assets.
 Try and use natural empty spaces in the imagery and place your text there.

-Let these examples guide.
-Again, the first shows what not to do, and the second offers a look at well-placed text.
-Also, notice how the text flows naturally with the music in the second example:
+This example offers a look at well-placed text.
+Also, notice how the text flows naturally with the music:

 Mistake #3: Going overboard with color in text